ale18V/CudaStonks/README.md

 ## Setup
-First of all clone the repository.
-<br>Once you are done, install the required python packages:
+First of all install the required python packages:
 ```
 # You can setup a virtual environment if you want
 python3 -m pip install venv